-All the 38 teacher training colleges in Ghana have been provided with 60-seater TATA buses to ease their transportation problems, Prof Dominic Fobih, Minister for Education, Science and Sports, has said.
+All the 38 teacher training colleges in Ghana have been provided with 60-seater TATA buses to ease their transportation problems, Prof Dominic Fobih, Minister for Education, Science and Sports, said yesterday.

-Additionally, as part of a programme to upgrade the Training Colleges, the Principals of all the 38 Training Colleges have been provided four by four Nissan Patrol vehicles.
+Additionally, as part of a programme to upgrade the Training Colleges, the Principals of all the 38 Training Colleges have been provided with four wheel drive Nissan Patrol vehicles.

-Prof Fobih made the announcement in Parliament in answer to a question asked by Dr Owusu Achaw Duah (NPP-Offinso South).
+Prof Fobih made the announcement in Parliament in answer to a question asked by Dr Owusu Achaw Duah (MP-Offinso South).

 Dr Duah had wanted to know when the Offinso Teacher Training College would be given a school bus to ease the acute transportation problems facing the College.

 Prof Fobih in an answer, said the College had been allocated a bus under the allocation of the buses to the Training Colleges.

 The Minister also reiterated Government's policy to upgrade at least one Senior High school in each district to a model status and announced that phase one of the programme had almost been completed.